Disclaimer | This article may contain affiliate links, this means that at no cost to you, we may receive a small commission for qualifying purchases.

 If you’re into gardening and enjoy tending to plants, skip laurel is the best choice.
 Even though it demands some elbow grease, the results are nothing short of fascinating.
 With annual pruning and shaping, the thick evergreen foliage of skip laurel can transform into a beautiful 10 ft tall privacy screen.

 But it is not suitable for all climate and soil types.
 Make sure to plant it in well-drained soil that receives a lot of sunlight.
-The best part – they will delight you with white blooms in spring.
+The best part – your privacy plants will delight you with white blooms in spring.

 Boxwood is most commonly used as a decorative hedge in formal gardens, but it also shines in less maintained setups.
-When allowed to grow freely, some species can reach up to 20 ft tall, creating a close-knit screen for absolute privacy.
+When allowed to grow freely, some species can reach up to 20 ft tall, creating a close-knit screen for absolute privacy, privacy plants extraordinaire.

 People generally have a perception that boxwood is a deep green plant, but you’ll be surprised to find the gorgeous white and gold varieties.
 Whether you grow it as a screen or in containers, it will provide a lot of visual appeal and a lush living wall to protect your backyard from peepers.